 Lily of the Valley exhibits delicate, bell-shaped, white flowers.
 The fragrance can easily fill up any room in the house.
 It is recommended to grow the plant in pots so that you can bring the pleasing smell everywhere you want and control the spread of the rhizomes.
 Despite its tiny, fragile appearance, this plant makes it to the list for being cold-hardy, and versatile.

-Like boxwood, the most important step is to choose a suitable pot for your plant.
-A pot whose depth is greater than its width is the best for Lily.
+Like with Boxwoods, the most important step is to choose a suitable pot for your Lily plant.
+A pot whose depth is greater than its width is the best for your Lily.
 Place your pots under indirect sunlight.
 Water in the morning.

 12. Japanese Skimmia